corda/corda-docs-portal/content/en/docs/cenm/1.2/signing-service.md

     }
 ]
 ```
-See the `Example Configuration`_ section below for examples of these config blocks being used in a complete file.
+See the [Example Signing Service Configuration](#example-signing-service-configuration) section below for examples of these config blocks being used in a complete file.

 ##### Azure Key Vault